Arrays and Lists in SQL Server

 Methodology

 I used the same test setup to measure call overhead, as I used for the single-thread tests.
-In fact, the single-threaded tests includes two timers: one server-side within the procedure, and one client-side around the call to the stored procedure.
+In fact, the single-threaded test includes two timers: one server-side within the procedure, and one client-side around the call to the stored procedure.

 When investigating how I should measure time client-side, I looked at what the .NET Framework and the Windows API have to offer.
 In the end, though, I went for a simple-minded approach: I used SQL Server.
 Before calling a test procedure I called this procedure: